 (Medicamentos de alivio rápido)

-Rescue medications are asthma medicines that work quickly.
-They rescue the person from wheezing, coughing, and shortness of breath.
-Most rescue medications are inhaled, and they work by relaxing the muscle around the airways.
-When the muscles are relaxed, the airways will be wider and better able to move air in and out of the lungs.
-But rescue medications wear off quickly and may not be enough to keep someone's asthma under control.
-That's why some people also need a controller medicine, which is taken daily, to keep the airways from getting swollen in the first place.
+Quick-relief medicines (also called rescue or fast-acting medicines) are asthma medicines that work fast to stop someone from wheezing, coughing, and feeling shortness of breath.
+Most quick-relief medicines are inhaled so the medicine gets straight into the lungs where it's needed.
+The medicine relaxes the muscle around the airways so the airways widen and are better able to move air in and out of the lungs.
+Quick-relief medicines wear off fast.
+They may not be enough to keep someone's asthma under control.
+That's why some people also need a long-term control medicine to keep the airways from getting swollen in the first place.